Salary Paid journal entry is used to record expenses and payments.

 Salary Paid Journal Entry:

-We need to debit the Salary GL to increase the expenditure with a corresponding credit to the Salary Payable GL per the above rules.
+Per the above rules, we need to debit the Salary GL to increase the expenditure and credit the Salary Payable GL correspondingly.

 Journal Entry when payment happens: